Dan12-a/spoken_multi_handwritten_digit_recogniztion/README.md

 4. A tkinter window will open with a canvas where you can draw a single digit.
 5. After drawing the digit, click the "PREDICT and SPEAK" button.
 6. The predicted digit will be displayed in the tkinter window and spoken aloud.
+7. you can load the image by clicking load image button.It will predict the loaded image.
+8. you can select the color to draw->default color is black.
+9. you can save the drawn image by clicking save image button.
-7. To clear the canvas and predicted digit, click the "CLEAR ALL" button.
+10. To clear the canvas and predicted digit, click the "CLEAR ALL" button.

 ## How it Works
 - The script loads a pre-trained CNN model (`trained_model.p`) using pickle.